peiyuwu9/HW-Wireframe/README.md

 # HW Wireframe
-Create a page to learn how to creaet frame
+Create a page to learn how to create frame.

 ## Motivation
 Create a web page to practice HTML, CSS.